polifonia-project/stories/Jorge_Librarian/readme.md

 ---
 component-id: Jorge
 name: "Jorge"
+description: Librarian
+type: Persona
 long-title: "Jorge"
-type: Persona
 related-components:
+  - story:
     - Jorge#1_OrganizeMyLibrary
     - Jorge#2_FindSimilarScores
+project: polifonia-project
+pilot:
+  - FACETS
 ---

-# Persona description
+# Jorge

 Jorge is managing a library of music scores, and is responsible for the sub-part of the library catalog which is already digitized.
 A digitized score is available in one of the following format: PDF/JPEG (resulting from a scan of the sheet score), or MusicXML/MEI (resulting from an OMR, transcription or direct manual input).

 ## Name
 Jorge